-Chinese New Year is just around the corner (February 5).
+Chinese New Year is just around the corner.
 What better way to celebrate the holiday and learn the language than learning some Chinese New Year songs with your kids?

 Research has proven that music help with language acquisition.
 This was most definitely true for my daughter.
-My mom who loves to sing stayed with us for three months before my daughter turned two.
-She spent time playing with her in Chinese but it was her teaching her nursery rhymes that really helped my daughter pick up Chinese.
+My mom, who loves to sing, stayed with us for three months before my daughter turned two.
+She spent time playing with her in Chinese and teaching her nursery rhymes.

 Chinese New Year Songs

 This by far is one of the most well known Chinese New Year songs.
 One that many kids learn in Chinese speaking countries.
 There are actually four verses two this song but typically people will sing only the first two.

 I like how this video is not super overwhelming and sings the song slower with simplified lyrics.

 I love The Shanghai Restoration Project album of Chinese nursery rhymes simply because their album is so pleasant to listen to.
 Their rendition of the song is great.
 It’s sung a bit slower which helps when you’re trying to learn or teach the song.
 There are no lyrics displayed in the video though.

 This is a wonderful video that really focuses more on teaching the Chinese characters and helping you follow along with the song.
 Traditional Chinese, pinyin and English meaning of the main words in the song are included.